-FTP_ITC.1 Inter-TSF trusted channel

-Hierarchical to: No other components.
+FTP_ITC.1 Inter-TSF trusted channel Hierarchical to: No other components.
 Dependencies: No dependencies.

-FTP ITC.1.1 The TSF shall provide a communication channel between itself and the administrator user, enabled performing mutual authentication with the keys Kc and Kd, to manage (set, exchange, delete) the keys Kc, Kd and Kfdi and to process the download of the user data into the memory of the TOE and the Download operator user, enabled performing mutual authentication with Kd, to exchange the key Kd, to perform the download of the user data into the memory of the TOE and to delete Kfdi that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
+FTP_ITC.1.1 The TSF shall provide a communication channel between itself and the administrator user and the Download Operator user as described in the Loader SFP that is logically distinct from other communication channels and provides assured identification of its end points and protection of the channel data from modification or disclosure.
 FTP_ITC.1.2 The TSF shall permit another trusted IT product to initiate communication via the trusted channel.

-FTP ITC.1.3 The TSF shall initiate communication via the trusted channel for deploying Loader for downloading user data.
+FTP_ITC.1.3 The TSF shall initiate communication via the trusted channel for deploying Loader for downloading user data.